Quick answers for common problems.

 My calculator continually prints

 This problem can be resolved by resetting your calculator.
 Most Victor printing calculators have a reset button located either on the bottom of the unit or in the battery compartment.
-Visit our Product Manuals page and locate your model number.
-Click on P
+Visit our Product Manuals page under the Support tab and locate your model number.
+In the search bar, select "Printing Calculator" for the Category, then your particular model number, followed by the desired document, " Product Manual".
+Once you have downloaded the manual, find the section on resetting the calculator and follow the steps.

 My calculator prints random numbers and symbols